 Don’t worry, by the time they’re ready to make their big debut they’ll be much more plump and opaque.

-From outside the womb, they are beginning to recognize you and your partner’s voice.
+From outside the womb, they are beginning to recognise you and your partner’s voice.
 Loud noises are also able to be detected, like horns hooting, dogs barking, and sirens.
 They may even start to react to the sounds they hear.

 Their body is not ready to cope in the outside world on its own and they would be placed in a neonatal intensive care unit (NICU) for a lengthy stay.